-Rashi: Because the water protected Moshe when his mother placed his casket in the river (See Shemos 2:4).
+Rashi and Targum Yonasan: Because the water protected Moshe when his mother placed his casket in the river (See Sh'mos 2:4).
 Consequently, for him to strike it would have demonstrated a lack of gratitude.

-Moshav Zekenim (8:2): Aharon was Moshe's Shali'ach, so he performed Makos from the land.
-Moshe himself performed what came from above.
+Moshav Zekenim (on 8:2): Aharon was Moshe's Shali'ach, so he performed Makos from the land.
+Moshe himself performed what came from the sky.

 Rashi and Targum Yonasan: It means water that has been poured into wooden and stone vessels.